ali-johnston/2024_trends-abundance-paper/README.md

 The datasets required to run the above scripts should be located in a `data/` directory within the project.
 These are all available at a Dryad repository referenced in the published paper.
 They are primarily tabular data in either CSV or Parquet format (Parquet files can be read into R using the `arrow` R package), and there is a single GeoPackage containing spatial data.
 The datasets and associated columns are as follows

 **`trends-season-dates.csv`:** a list of all 495 species included in the study.
+This file is located in the Dryad component of the archived materials.
+The columns of the data table are:
 - `species_code`: 6-letter eBird species code.
 - `common_name`: English common name.
 - `breeding_biome`: breeding biome of the species.
 - `season`: season for which the trend was estimated.
 - `start_date/end_date`: dates defining the season boundaries in `MM-DD` format.

 **`ebird-trends_2007-2021.parquet`:** trends estimates for all species 27 km resolution for the 2007-2021 time period.
 In addition to the trends, a set of species-specific simulation-based metrics capturing the ability of the model to correctly classify trends is included.
 These metrics are estimated across a suite of simulation scenarios for each grid cell grouped into bins according to trend magnitude.
+This file is located in the Zenodo component of the archived materials.
+The columns of the data table are:
 - `species_code`: 6-letter eBird species code.
 - `season`: season for which the trend was estimated.
 - `breeding_biome/breeding_biome_label`: breeding biome of species.